 After a delay of several months the complainant received a response from the Executive Producer of Sorry I've Got No Head.
 He said that he wanted to put the issues the complainant had raised into context.
-He explained that over three series he had
+He explained that over three series he

-viewers would perceive these sketches as comedy rather than negative social comment.
+confident that viewers would perceive these sketches as comedy rather than negative social comment.

-The complainant then escalated the complaint to the Editorial Complaints Unit The complainant replied that he felt his concerns were of wider scope than the guidelines quoted, and included dishonesty, cheating, disgusting unnatural behaviour, obscenity
+The complainant then escalated the complaint to the Editorial Complaints Unit The complainant replied that he felt his concerns were of wider scope than the guidelines quoted, and included dishonesty, cheating, disgusting unnatural behaviour,

-and moral failure.
+obscenity and moral failure.

 ECU Decision: Complaint not upheld

 The ECU replied that they had watched the episode concerned and previous programmes in the series.
 The programme in question showed a man joining the front of a line of people at a bus stop, having asked if it was the back of the queue.
-A comet fell from
+A comet

-the sky into his neighbour's hand.
+fell from the sky into his neighbour's hand.
 The man then produced ice cream and chocolate sauce from his nose.

 The ECU noted that this was the eighth episode of the third series of Sorry I've Got No Head.
-In their view, regular viewers would have been very familiar with the anarchic tone of the programme and the ridiculous nature of the characters within it
+In their view, regular viewers would have been very familiar with the anarchic tone of the programme and the ridiculous nature of the characters within

-– for instance, a man with remote-controlled legs.
-Regular viewers would also have been aware that this was a returning sketch within the programme, and that the same man had at other times produced from his nose such unlikely items as tennis
+it – for instance, a man with remote-controlled legs.
+Regular viewers would also have been aware that this was a returning sketch within the programme, and that the same man had at other times produced from his nose such unlikely items as

-strawberry, chocolate and vanilla.
+scoops of strawberry, chocolate and vanilla.